Chart Color Schemes

 Kanwal has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that may impact this region.
+Changes in local infrastructure can significantly impact an area's performance.
+AreaSearch has identified eight projects that could potentially affect this region.
 Notable projects include The Sanctuary Estate at Hamlyn Terrace, Cedarwood Estate, Yeramba Estates Central Coast Development, and Lake Haven Centre Redevelopment.
-Below is a list detailing the most relevant ones.
+Below is a list detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.